gecko0307/dagon/doc/Post-Processing.md

 Most of the filters work in linear RGB color space, which ensures physically correct color arythmetics.

-**Linear RGB**: a color space which values are proportional to actual physical light intensity.

-**sRGB**: a gamma-encoded color space for display output.
-Dagon performs color space conversions automatically where required.

 ## Depth of Field

 Depth of field is an optical effect of a camera lens.
 Objects at a specific focal distance remain sharp, while closer or farther objects become increasingly blurred.
 Dagon implements realistic bokeh-style DoF based on the code by Martins Upitis which uses a circle-of-confusion mask calculated from the depth buffer.
 It supports both automatic and manual focus.